49th Wing Airmen Support Exercise Agile Reaper

-Equipment to operate the MQ-9 Reaper sits on the flightline, April 16, 2021, on Naval Air Station Point Mugu, California.
-Airmen are able to set up a site to operate MQ-9s within hours of arrival to a location.
+A MQ-9 Reaper assigned to the 29th Attack Squadron, Holloman Air Force Base, New Mexico, prepares to taxi April 17, 2021 on Naval Air Station Point Mugu, California.
+Airmen and Guardians from across the 49th Wing traveled to NAS Point Mugu for Exercise Agile Reaper April 7-26.
 (U.S. Air Force photo by Senior Airman Kristin Weathersby)

 |Date Taken: